 Component Required Usage/Purpose Description for TOE performance Management Workstation with SSH Client Yes This includes any IT Environment Management workstation with SSH client installed that is used by the TOE administrator to support TOE administration through SSHv2 protected channels.
 Any SSH client that supports SSHv2 may be used.
-Management Workstation with Web Browser Yes This includes any IT Environment Management workstation with a web browser installed that is used by the TOE administrator to support TOE administration through TLS/HTTPS protected channels.
-Any browser that supports TLSv1.2 may be used.
-Audit (syslog) Server Yes This includes any syslog server to which the TOE would transmit syslog messages.
+Management Workstation with Web Browser Vorkstation with browser installed that is used by the TOE adr Audit (syslog) Yes Server This includes any syslog server to which the TOE would transmit syslog messages.
 Connections to remote audit servers must be tunneled in IPsec or TLS.
 Certification Authority Yes This includes any IT Environment Certification Authority on the TOE network.
 This can be used to provide the TOE with a valid certificate during certificate enrollment.
 Remote Tunnel Endpoint Yes This includes any peer with which the TOE participates in tunneled communications.
 Remote tunnel endpoints may be any device or software client (e.g., Cisco AnyConnect client) that supports IPsec tunneling.
 Both VPN clients and VPN gateways can be considered to be remote tunnel endpoints.